sketchytech/Aldwych_JSON_Swift/README.md

             }

 ```
 Where the value is nested inside a dictionary that is the value of a parent dictionary it currently fails (it must currently be an array of dictionaries for the search to proceed).
-As the heading states this is early functionality, it works well in the case specified but expansion and refinement will follow.
+As the heading states this is early functionality, it works well in a scenario like the following: XML has been parsed by Aldwych which contains list items `<li>`.
+It doesn't matter how deeply nested within `<div>`s and so on, all values with be replaced.

+Further refinement and improvement will be added for more general cases.
 ## Recently added
 ### XML to JSON Parsing
 ```